Tom Nook

-Concept and characteristics
+Concept and design

 Tom Nook is based on the tanuki, the raccoon dog.
 Rich Amtower and Reiko Ninomiya, members of Nintendo's Treehouse localization team, described him as "that first boss you ever had", adding that, "despite him being all business and not always having the time for pleasantries, Nook isn't a bad person; because he hired someone new to town.
 Due to that involving risk, it shows generosity".
 Ninomiya agreed, and both felt that Nook's perceived greed is diminished by the city's price index compared to that of his shop.
 Amtower jokingly alludes to an "anti-Nook bias" several times throughout an interview with 1UP.com.

-Role in the series
+Appearances

 Tom Nook first appears in the Nintendo 64 title Dōbutsu no Mori (ported to the GameCube as Animal Crossing in non-Japanese regions) as the town's main shop owner, and continues his job in the next two installments.
 Nook's role in the series remained virtually unchanged from 2001 until 2012 with the release of Animal Crossing: New Leaf.
 In addition to being the main shop owner, Nook will also sell the player a house at the beginning of the game for around 19,800 Bells (the in-game currency).
 Because the player will only have 1,000 Bells in their pocket in Dōbutsu no Mori and Animal Crossing (and no Bells at all in the rest of the main series), Nook will request that the player work in his shop for a bit to pay off some of the debt.
 The chores Nook assigns the player to do are meant to help them get used to the controls of the game.
 After planting flowers, writing letters, and talking to villagers, the player is sent off to do whatever they want, but have to pay the remaining amount of their mortgage on their own.
 Each time a mortgage payment is completed, Nook will upgrade or add on to the player's house, each time putting the player into greater debt to Nook, with the last addition being the most costly.

 Nook's store also goes through four upgrades and changes throughout the game.
 The time of the upgrade depends on how many bells are spent in the store.
 Eventually his humble "Nook's Cranny" shack-like store with basic tools and very little objects to buy will become "Nookington's Department Store"—a large, three story building with a wide variety of items for purchase.
 It is in this expansion that the player meets his two apprentices, Tommy and Timmy, who run the second floor of the store.
 In every game, no matter what upgrade the store is on, the items in the store will be changed every day.
 This means that theoretically, no two days will ever have the exact combination of items for sale.